pencil2d/pencil2d.github.io/doc/faq.md

 ## Hey, I can’t export videos!?

 This issue has been fixed.
-Please make sure you are using the latest Pencil2D version!
-(0.6 or later)
+Please using the latest version (0.6 or later) to export videos.

 ## Can I copy and paste in place specific content from one frame to another inside Pencil2D?